vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 `CoreTypes` provides IDs, source ranges, ranged values, object references, severity, and diagnostics.

 The important design point is that these types are small and copyable.
-They are the shared language between scanners, stores, snapshots, source maps, validators, and exporters.
+They are the shared language between scanners, session state, snapshots, source maps, validators, and exporters.

 ### 21.2 `SourceStore`